-- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 In 2019, FMA Firms reported 528 new investor relationships (2018: 2,309).
-Of these new customers, 82% was reported as direct business (including client referrals) (2018: 95%), whereas introduced business accounted for 18% (2018: 5%).
+- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 In 2020, FMA Firms reported 459 new investor relationships (2019: 528).
+Of these new customers, 73% was reported as direct business (including client referrals) (2019: 82%), whereas introduced business accounted for 27% (2019: 18%). - 6.3 In 2020, on a "best endeavours basis", FMA Firms reported that over 92% of new investors (including through introducers) were established on a non face to face basis (2019: 95%). - 6.4 In 2020 and 2019, the main source of introductions were from firms located in South Africa and Japan.